DivyanshuGairwal/Mindspace/README.md

 ## 📜 License

-This project is open-source and free to use for learning and personal growth.
+This project is open-source and free to use for learning and personal growth...